131311313/ClipStatus/README.md

 ### Known Issues
 - When opening `.clip` files directly from File Explorer, the filename may not be detected correctly.

+### Regarding Issues
+I will try to respond as much as possible, but please check **known issues** first before submitting.

+---
 ---

 ## 🇯🇵 日本語